-This post was written by Sonja Montiel and her daughter, Bella.
+This post was written by Sonja Montiel and her daughter, Bella, a high school senior.

 Mom: “Twenty-pound turkey?”